Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 where $p$ is the voxel index and hence the loss function is defined at a voxel-level as opposed to a subvolume level.
 The left part is sensitivity error and the right part is the specificity error.
 The parameter $\alpha$ adjusts the weights of these two parts.
-This loss function does not follow the definitions of sensitivity and specificity exactly.
-For distinction, we call this loss function sensitivity-specificity error (SSE).
-In this work, the performance comparison of our proposed sensitivity-specificity loss function with SSE in BM identification is investigated.}
+This loss function does not follow the definitions of sensitivity and specificity exactly as it focuses on the sensitivity and specificity errors.
+In this work, the performance comparison of our proposed sensitivity-specificity loss function with SSE in BM identification is investigated.